-You should prepare your licentiate seminar application well in advance – ideally three months or more – of your chosen defence date.
+You should prepare your licentiate seminar application well in advance, ideally three months or more before your planned licentiate seminar date.

 - Book a venue for your chosen defence date on a weekday during semester-time.
 The venue must be located in the Stockholm region so that KI’s students and staff can attend.
 Venues are booked through your own department.

-- Contact your opponent and the members of the Examination Board to make sure that they are available on the date in question, and that the board members are able to take part in the preliminary review of the constituent papers of your thesis.
-Appoint a coordinator from the board and inform him/her of his/her role (see Information for the Examination Board and Seminar Chairperson, licentiate thesis.
+- Contact your members of the Examination Board to make sure that they are available on the date in question, and that the board members are able to take part in the preliminary review of the constituent papers of your thesis.
+Propose a coordinator from the examination board and inform them of their role (see Information to Examination Board and Defence Chairperson, licentiate thesis.
 One or more of the Examination Board members may digitally participate, provided that the licentiate seminar can be carried out with high quality.
 Read more about digital participation in public defence (and licentiate seminar).

-- Contact the printing shop to find out how long it will take to have your thesis printed.
+- Contact the printer to find out how long it will take to have your thesis printed.
 Request permission to publish from the relevant journals and obtain an ISBN.
 See Printing your thesis.